A Commentary on Leff, Injury, Ignorance and Spite-The Dynamics of Coercive Collection, 33 U. PITT. L. R. 667 (1972)

 Date of Authorship for this Version

 Leff, Arthur A., "A Commentary on Leff, Injury, Ignorance and Spite-The Dynamics of Coercive Collection" (1972).
 Faculty Scholarship Series.
-Paper 2822.
+2822.